afemal/afemal/README.md

 ## 📝 About Me
-Hey there! 😄 My name is Amy.
-I'm a Data Science grad student with a undergrad degree in Mathematics with a concentration in Probability and Statistics.
+Hey there!
+My name is Amy.
+I am currently a grad student studying Data Science.
+My undergrad studies were in Mathematics with a concentration in Probability and Statistics.
 I currently reside in Los Angeles, California.
 <!-- More info on badges below: https://github.com/badges/shields/blob/master/doc/logos.md -->

 ## 💻 Projects